Abu Dhabi launches up to Dh3 million interest-free loans for start-ups

-Abu Dhabi has launched an interest-free, long-term loan schemes ranging from Dh150,000 to Dh3 million for licensed Emirati start-ups in priority sectors.
+Abu Dhabi has launched an interest-free, long-term loan scheme ranging from Dh150,000 to Dh3 million for licensed Emirati start-ups in priority sectors.

-The new suite of funding programmes by Khalifa Fund for Enterprise Development designed to enhance the capabilities of start-ups, offer the start-up companies a flexible payment periods of up to 84 months following a grace period of up to 24 months.
+The new suite of funding programmes by Khalifa Fund for Enterprise Development offers the start-up companies a flexible payment period of up to 84 months following a grace period of up to 24 months.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.